tbulensOpen/fakeWs/README.md

    Fakews-env.properties
    FakeWsConfig.yml

-Fakews-env.properties controlls the behavior of the fake web service. urlMappingMissing=ignore keyMissing=ignore dataAlreadyExist=replace
+Fakews-env.properties controls the behavior of the fake web service. urlMappingMissing=ignore; keyMissing=ignore; dataAlreadyExist=replace
   dataMissing=ignore

 FakeWsConfig.yml is responsible for each client defining which urls are coming in.
-   Each url, then indicates with request parameters makes up the key, along which request parameter makes retrieves the data.
+   Each url, then indicates with request parameters makes up the key, along which request parameter that contains the value for the post.